What to Pack in Your Cruise Carry-On Bag

 2. Important documents

 My friend Melissa, from Family on Time Out has this awesome organizational tip that she used for her last cruise.
 She puts a different colored elastic on each family member’s passport, open to the picture (smart!).
-Then, all passports are placed safely, along with cruise docs and important papers in a good size see through pencil case.
+Then, all passports are placed safely, along with cruise docs and important papers in a good size see-through pencil case.

-5. Motion sickness prevention
+5. Motion sickness medication